Site extensions for schools

 Applying for site extension funding

-If your school is struggling to cope on a site that is small given the number of students on your roll, we may pay for an extension to your site.
+If your school is struggling to cope on a site that's small given the number of students on your roll, we may pay for an extension to your site.
 If you hear about suitable land coming up for sale, contact your property advisor.

-Before committing to buy the land, we will look at whether it gives you enough space for:
+Before committing to buy the land, we'll look at whether it gives you enough space for:

 - playing areas

-If we decide to buy the land, we will negotiate for it and pay for it using Ministry funding.
+If we decide to buy the land we'll negotiate for it and pay for it using Ministry funding.